aspose-html/Aspose.HTML-Products/html/en/net/generators/file/_index.md

 {{<section overview>}}
 ---
-h2: Generate File Input Easily!
+h2: Generate HTML File Input Easily!
 ---

 An [input](https://html.spec.whatwg.org/multipage/input.html#the-input-element) element with `type="file"` allows the user to select one or more files from their device's storage.
 Once chosen, the files can be uploaded to a server using form submission, or manipulated using JavaScript code and the File API.
 Easily generate file input tag with HTML syntax!